Autoferry/autoferry.github.io/_posts/2022-04-02-non-single-shot.md

 ## Proposed Tasks for the 5th year project

-The 5th year project involves the following tasks
+The 5th year project should aim to answer the following research questions, as systematically as possible:

-1. Bla
-2. Bla
-3. Bla
-4. Bla
-5. Bla
-6. Bla
+1. Are there examples of multiscan detection methods developed for optical, infrared, lidar and radar data?
+Are the methods tested on simulations or on real data?
+What kind of domains are the data from?
+2. What are the core principles underlying the methods?
+Are they model-based on data-driven through machine learning?
+3. Can anything be said about performance gains over single-shot detection methods?
+4. Can anything be said about computational complexity?
+5. Are there any weaknesses in robustness or reliability?

 ## Proposed Tasks for the master thesis

-Several variations of the subsequent master thesis are possible.
+In the master thesis the goal is to implement a multiscan detection method on data from milliAmpere 1 or milliAmpere 2.

 * Bla
 * Bla